Bucharest

 In 2021, the Centre was Awarded “CSR Programme of the Year” by the National Association of IT Companies for our COVID-19 Relief Campaign, acting as a major supporter of Romanian hospitals and charities caring for vulnerable children during the pandemic.

-We are also a proud champion of arts & culture through the long-term partnerships with major cultural institutions in Romania, such as Bucharest National Theatre.
+We are also a proud champion of arts & culture through the long-term partnerships with major cultural institutions in Romania, such as Bucharest National Theatre, and Art Safari’s Romanian and international art exhibitions.

 Deutsche Bank’s Global Technology Graduate Programme brings together interns who, from day one, become an essential part of a global team that works at the frontier of financial technology.
 Consisting in 1 year of comprehensive training, students develop their skills, network across the bank and build a career where they belong.